-- 195. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 196.
-The deliberate killings, under color of law, of Ibrahiem and putative Wrongful Death Class Members were not authorized by a lawful judgment pronounced by a regularly constituted

-- 197. The acts described herein constitute summary execution in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting summary execution as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 198 The acts described herein violate the Alien Tort Claims Act, which recognizes as federal common law those international norms that have definite content and acceptance among civilized nations.
-The acts described here are within the body of acts that violate such definite and accepted international norms and are within the body of acts deemed actionable under the federal common law by the United States' Supreme Court in Sosa v.
-Alvarez Machain, 2004 U.S. LEXIS 4763 (June 29, 2004). - 199 Defendants are liable for said conduct in that Defendants set the conditions, directly and/or indirectly facilitated, ordered, acquisced, confirmed, ratified and/or conspired with certain government officials to execute summarily Ibrahiem and other members of the putative Wrongful Death Class. - 200.
-Plaintiffs and putative Class Members were forced to suffer severe physical and psychological abuse and agony. - 201.
+- 175. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein - 176.
+The deliberate killings, under color of law, of Ibrahiem and putative Wrongful Death Class Members were not authorized by a lawful judgment pronounced by a regularly constituted court affording all the judicial guarantees which are recognized as indispensable by civilized peoples. - 177.
+The acts described herein constitute summary execution in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting summary execution as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 178.
+Defendants are liable for said conduct in that Defendants directed, ordered, confirmed, ratified, and/or conspired with certain government officials to execute summarily Ibrahiem and other members of the putative Wrongful Death Class. - 179.
+Plaintiffs and putative Class Members were forced to suffer severe physical and psychological abuse and agony. - 180.
 Plaintiffs are entitled to monetary damages in an amount to be determined at trial.

-CLAIM UNDER THE ALIEN TORT CLAIMS ACT -
+COUNT IV CLAIM UNDER THE ALIEN TORT CLAIMS ACT - TORTURE

-- 202. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 203.
-Plaintiffs bring this claim on their own behalf and on behalf of the class against all Defendants.

-204. The acts described herein were inflicted deliberately and intentionally for purposes which includ ed, among others, punishing the victim or intimidating the Plaintiffs and putative Clas Memb ers.
-To orture includes rape and other sexual assault.

-- 205. The acts described herein constitute torture in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting torture as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 206.
-The acts described herein violate the Alien Tort Claims Act, which recognizes as federal common law those international norms that have definite content and acceptance among civilized nations.
-The acts described here are within the body of acts that violate such definite and accepted international norms and are within the body of acts deemed actionable under the federal common law by the United States' Supreme Court in Sosa v.
-Alvarez Machain, 2004 U.S. LEXIS 4763 (June 29, 2004). - Defendants are liable for said conduct in that Defendants set the conditions, directly 207 and/or indirectly facilitated, ordered, acquiesced, confirmed, ratified and/or conspired with certain government officials to commit the acts of torture against the Plaintiffs and potential class members. - Plaintiffs and putative Class Members were forced to suffer severe physical and 208. psychological abuse and agony. - 209.
+- 181. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 182.
+Plaintiffs bring this claim on their own behalf and on behalf of the class against all Defendants - 183.
+The acts described herein were inflicted deliberately and intentionally for purposes which included, among others, punishing the victim or intimidating the Plaintiffs and putative Class Members.
+Torture includes rape and other sexual assault. - 184.
+The acts described herein constitute torture in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting torture as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 185.
+Defendants are liable for said conduct in that Defendants directed, ordered, confirmed, ratified, and/or conspired with certain government officials to commit the acts of torture against the Plaintiffs and potential class members. - 186.
+Plaintiffs and putative Class Members were forced to suffer severe physical and psychological abuse and agony. - 187.
 Plaintiffs are entitled to monetary damages and other relief to be determined at trial.

-CLAIM UNDER THE ALIEN TORT CLAIMS ACT -CRUEL, INHUMAN OR DEGRADING TREATMENT
+COUNT V CLAIM UNDER THE ALIEN TORT CLAIMS ACT - CRUEL, INHUMAN AND DEGRADING TREATMENT

-- 210. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 211.
-Plaintiffs bring this claim on their own behalf and on behalf of the putative Class Members against all Defendants.
+- 188. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 189.
+Plaintiffs bring this claim on their own behalf and on behalf of the putative Class Members against all Defendants. - 190.
+The acts described herein had the intent and the effect of grossly humiliating and debasing the Plaintiffs and class members, forcing them to act against their will and conscience, inciting fear and anguish, and breaking their physical or moral resistance.

-- 212. The acts described herein had the intent and the effect of grossly humiliating and debasing the Plaintiffs and class members, forcing them to act against their will and conscience, inciting fear and anguish, and breaking their physical or moral resistance. - 213.
-The acts described herein constitute cruel, inhuman or degrading treatment in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting cruel, inhuman or degrading treatment as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 214.
-The acts described herein violate the Alien Tort Claims Act, which recognizes as federal common law those international norms that have definite content and acceptance among civilized nations.
-The acts described here are within the body of acts that violate such definite and accepted international norms and are within the body of acts deemed actionable under the federal common law by the United States' Supreme Court in Sosa v.
-Alvarez Machain, 2004 U.S. LEXIS 4763 (June 29, 2004). - 215.
-Defendants are liable for said conduct in that Defendants set the conditions, directly and/or indirectly facilitated, ordered, acquiesced, confirmed, ratified and/or conspired with certain government officials to cause the cruel, inhuman or degrading treatment of Plaintiffs and class members. - 216.
-Plaintiffs and putative Class Members were forced to suffer severe physical and psychological abuse and agony. - 217.
+- 191. The acts described herein constitute cruel, inhuman or degrading treatment in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting cruel, inhuman or degrading treatment as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 192.
+Defendants are liable for said conduct in that Defendants directed, ordered, confirmed, ratified, and/or conspired with certain government officials to cause the cruel, inhuman or degrading treatment of Plaintiffs and class members. - 193.
+Plaintiffs and putative Class Members were forced to suffer severe physical and psychological abuse and agony. - 194.
 Plaintiffs are entitled to monetary damages and other relief to be determined at trial.